-Next steps for holiday season planning
+Next steps for holiday season planning [Updated for 2021]

 We wrote our Black Friday post with much more detail about planning ahead, so if you haven’t taken that post in, then it is well worth a look there for more information.
-We’ve written most of this post to serve as a reminder, since we know most Avasam users are professional sellers, whether they have a purely DropShipping business, or one that combined holding stock with DropShipping activity to supplement their inventory.
+We’ve written most of this post to serve as a reminder, since we know most Avasam users are professional sellers, whether they have a purely DropShipping business, or one that combines holding stock with DropShipping activity to supplement their inventory.

 Christmas eCommerce statistics

 Just in case you weren’t already sure that the holiday shopping period is the most wonderful time of the year for the retail and eCommerce sector, here is a quick look at some incredible statistics to make it clear!